Wheels for Work

 How often can I obtain support?

-This program is limited to one time assistance per household.
+This program is limited to one time assistance per household per year.

 Do I have to be working to apply for a bus pass?

 In order to obtain a bus pass you must be currently employed or seeking employment.
-Once determined eligible you can receive a one month bus pass.
+Once determined eligible you can receive a 10-punch bus pass.

 What is expected of me to receive a gas voucher or car repair for my vehicle?